-Driscoll Children's Urgent in Corpus Christi, TX located at 5945 Saratoga Blvd., .
+Driscoll Children's Urgent is an urgent care center in Corpus Christi, TX located at 5945 Saratoga Blvd., .
 The hours of operation for this clinic are not known, however most walk-in clinics are open daily and for extended hours.
-Driscoll Children's Urgent appears to be individually owned and operated and not part of a larger network of clinics.
-There are, however, 1 walk-in clinics within 20 miles of Corpus Christi in cities including Portland.
+Driscoll Children's Urgent appears to be individually owned and operated and not part of a larger network of urgent care clinics.
+There are, however, 2 walk-in clinics within 20 miles of Corpus Christi in cities including Portland and Ingleside.

 Map and Directions

 Posted on April 01, 2015 | Visited this location March 31, 2015